FH is more common than type 1 diabetes.2

 - A heat map showing the geographic distribution of individuals with probable FH at the healthcare provider level is being generated.

 - Healthcare providers with concentrations of individuals with probable FH have the opportunity to learn about patients with probable FH in their practice.
 Data providers share the identified patient information with the HCP if requested explicitly by the HCP.
-Additionally, the FH Foundation is establishing patient Digital Engagement Strategies to promote FH awareness, encourage screening, and provide the necessary tools and resources.
+Additionally, the Family Heart Foundation is establishing patient Digital Engagement Strategies to promote FH awareness, encourage screening, and provide the necessary tools and resources.

 HOW FIND FH® WORKS